-When planning the curriculum for RE teaching teams should use the Grove School Thinking Curriculum (see appendix 2)
+When planning the curriculum for RE teaching teams should use the Grove School Thinking Curriculum, the knowledge organiser for the project and the planning written by the leader for religious education.

 Learning objectives could be prefaced in one of the following ways to show what type of learning is taking place.